lewisevans2007/search/README.md

 ```

 ## 📝 License
-This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL License - see the [LICENCE](LICENCE) file for details